dhis2/training-docs/content/analytic_tools/lg_validationrule.md

 It should now pass as the number of HIV tests positive is now less than the HIV tests performed in this period.

-## Activity 2 - Run a validation rule in validation rule analysis
+## Exercise 2 - Run a validation rule in validation rule analysis

 In order to run validation rule analysis, go to the data quality app and select “Run validation”